 Want to learn to ride a bike, or to get out on the road?
 Want to find out how to ride safely around town, with your children or get tips on maintaining and repairing your bike?

-Transport for Greater Manchester offer a range of training courses to build your confidence riding or maintaining your bike.
+Transport for Greater Manchester offer a range of learn to ride and cycle training confidence courses for riders of all abilities.
+They also offer a range cycle maintenance courses from beginners to advanced levels.
 For more information see the Transport for Greater Manchester website.

 There’s lots of ways in which you can get more active, explore the city and make friends in the process.

 Salford’s Health Improvement Service provides organised activities including: